Hire in Germany

 - Family reunification.

-Applications from skilled workers and highly qualified workers from the following categories:
+Applications from skilled workers and highly qualified workers from the following categories are as follows:

-- skilled workers with a concrete job offer in accordance with the legal definition
+- skilled workers with a specific job offer (in accordance with the legal standards)

 - secondments and in company transfers restricted to managers and specialists